CarlosRodZX/aisd-wde-on-the-job-4/README.md

 ---

+## Checkpoint 4 ✋

+### Bootstrap Makeover 📄

+You will now take your existing web page that you have previously created and transform it using CSS Bootstrap.
+The goal is to enhance the design, responsiveness, and overall user experience by applying Bootstrap’s grid system, components, and utilities.
+You will start by analyzing the current structure of your web page, then systematically integrate Bootstrap classes to achieve a modern, professional look.

+This activity will challenge you to think critically about layout, component selection, and responsiveness as you apply Bootstrap’s features to your design.
+By the end of this exercise, you will have a refined web page that not only looks better but also adapts seamlessly to different screen sizes, providing a consistent user experience across devices.

+You have many options here.
+AI can take your existing code and apply Bootstrap to it but check to ensure that the outcome is what you want.
+You may have to followup to fix certain issues that may arise.
+If you go this route then be sure to only have AI convert small sections at a time (navbar, main content, etc) rather than the whole thing at once.
+Another option is to look at your existing code and have the AI generate something similar and then you apply your desired changes.

+#### Deliverables ✅

+- [ ] Apply CSS Bootstrap to your web page.
+- [ ] Ensure that your web page is responsive.
+As the window (screen) gets smaller the grid should adapt.
+Bootstrap should handle most of this automatically.
+You will need to apply breakpoints to any grid components.

+---

 ## Grading Criteria 💯

 | Criteria                                   | Exemplary Performance (Full Marks) | Proficient Performance (Partial Marks) | Developing Performance (Half Marks) | Needs Improvement (No Marks) |